 '''

 #cloud-config

 2

 Demonstrate setting up an ansible controller host on boot.

 This example installs a playbook repository from a remote private repository

 and then runs two of the plays.

 package_update: true

 package_upgrade: true

 packages:

 - git

 10

 - python3-pip

 11

-12

 Set up an ansible user

------

-14
+13

 In this case I give the local ansible user passwordless sudo so that ansible

+15

 may write to a local root-only file.

 users:

 17

 - name: ansible

-18

 gecos: Ansible User

+19

 shell: /bin/bash

-20

 groups: users,admin,wheel,lxd

 21

 sudo: ALL=(ALL) NOPASSWD:ALL

-22

 23

 Initialize lxd using cloud-init.

------
+24

 25

 In this example, a lxd container is

 started using ansible on boot, so having lxd initialized is required.

 27

 lxd:

-init:

-29

-storage_backend: dir

-31

-32

-Configure and run ansible on boot

-33

-Install ansible using pip, ensure that community.general collection is

-installed [1].

-Use a deploy key to clone a remote private repository then run two playbooks.

-The first playbook starts a lxd container and creates a new inventory file.

-The second playbook connects to and configures the container using ansible.

-The public version of the playbooks can be inspected here [2]

-[1] community.general is likely already installed by pip

-41

-[2] https://github.com/holmanb/ansible-lxd-public

-42

-43

-ansible:

 '''